tensorflow/minigo/RESULTS.md

  - Separate tfexample pipeline guaranteeing complete shuffling and better throughput (albeit with some hacks that meant that not every game was sampled from equally).
- - General improvements to stackdriver monitoring, like logging the average Q estimate by each side, or average depth of search.
+ - General improvements to stackdriver monitoring, like average Q value.
  - Logging MCTS tree summaries in SGFs to inspect tree search behavior.